-Following the precautionary principle, the operation of the Cleanrath wind farm development has the potential to cause deterioration in surface water quality due to the release of pollutants including suspended solids and hydrocarbons, potentially affecting the following downstream aquatic habitats and supporting habitats for QI aquatic fauna:
+The Cleanrath wind farm development has the potential to cause or have caused deterioration in surface water quality during the construction, operation, sleep mode and decommissioning phase of the development due to the release of pollutants including suspended solids and hydrocarbons, potentially affecting the following downstream aquatic habitats and supporting habitats for QI aquatic fauna:

-- Water courses of plain to montane levels with the Ranunculion fluitantis and Callitricho-Batrachion vegetation [3260] - Rivers with muddy banks with Chenopodion rubri p.p. and Bidention p.p. vegetation [3270] - Alluvial forests with Alnus glutinosa and Fraxinus excelsior (Alno-Padion, Alnion incanae, Salicion albae) [91E0] - Lutra lutra (Otter) [1355]
+Water courses of plain to montane levels with the Ranunculion fluitantis and Callitricho-Batrachion vegetation [3260]

+- Rivers with muddy banks with Chenopodion rubri p.p. and Bidention p.p. vegetation [3270] - Alluvial forests with Alnus glutinosa and Fraxinus excelsior (Alno-Padion, Alnion incanae, Salicion albae) [91E0] - > Lutra lutra (Otter) [1355]